Robert Arrigo: Business

-Arrigo's main business interests were within the travel and tourism industry, in fact he was the director of Robert Arrigo & Sons Limited, which is Quality Assured Destination Management Company and an incoming tour operator in Malta.
+Arrigo's main business interests were within the travel and tourism industry, in fact he was the director of Robert Arrigo & Sons Limited, which is a Quality Assured Destination Management Company (DMC) and an incoming tour operator in Malta.

+He also operated a number of hotels on the island.

 Politics

 Arrigo was elected the first mayor of Sliema (in the interests of the Nationalist Party) in 1994, and confirmed with the highest count votes in Malta in 1997, 2000 and 2003, breaking his own record from one election to the other.
 Later on in 2003, Arrigo was elected to the 10th Maltese Parliament, in the interests of the Nationalist Party on the first attempt from the Malta 10th electoral district.
 He has worked in some committees and parliamentary groups.
 He previously also held a post within the party itself.
 Independently, he has also served as a National Tourism of Malta board advisor.

 In 2006, his wife Mary (aka Marina) Arrigo, was elected as the first woman mayor of Sliema.

-On 13 December 2022, he was posthumously awarded the Midalja għall-Qadi tar-Repubblika by then-President George Abela.
+On 13 December 2022, he was posthumously awarded the Midalja għall-Qadi tar-Repubblika by then-President George Vella.